rodloboz/pubcrawler/README.md

 }
 ```

 Then we parse the data attributes and call our function when the map loads.
-We also import an image stored in the Asset Pipiline to display as a marker:
+We also import an image stored in the Asset Pipiline to be displayed as a marker:

 ```javascript
 const features = JSON.parse(mapElement.dataset.features);